Technigo/project-react-native-app/README.md

 ## The problem

-I used styled-components for styling and expo.io for debugging.
+I used styled-components for styling and expo.io

 ## View it live